 Ellen T. Charry is the Margaret W. Harmon Professor of Theology at Princeton Theological Seminary.
 She earned the MA and PhD in religion from Temple University following the MSW from Yeshiva University and the BA from Barnard College.
 She designed and administered a program in interfaith understanding for seminary students at the National Conference of Christians and Jews (1985–91) sponsored by the Pew Charitable Trusts.
-She held a Henry Luce post-doctoral fellowship at Yale Divinity School (1989–91), sponsored by the Pew Charitable Trusts.
-She held a Henry Luce post-doctoral fellowship at Yale Divinity School (1989–91), followed by a research grant from the Louisville Institute.
+She held a Henry Luce post-doctoral fellowship at Yale Divinity School (1989–91), sponsored by the Pew Charitable Trusts, and followed by a research grant from The Louisville Institute.
 She then served on the faculty of the Perkins School of Theology, Southern Methodist University (1992–97) before joining the faculty of Princeton Theological Seminary in 1997.

 Her research and scholarship focus on two themes: how religious commitments theological convictions may contribute to human flourishing and interfaith understanding particularly between Judaism and Christianity.
 In the Christian theological context of Princeton Seminary she has been teaching on Jews and Judaism in Christian theological perspective for more than a dozen years and regularly prepares and takes Christian seminarians to Jerusalem to experience Judaism, Christianity and Islam as they interact in Israel/Palestine.

-Charry’s theological commentary on Psalms 1–50, Signs and Songs of Israel (forthcoming, October 2015) is in the Brazos Press theological commentaries on scripture series.
+Charry’s theological commentary on Psalms 1–50, Signs and Songs of Israel (2015) is in the Brazos Press Theological Commentaries on the Bible series.
 Previous monographs are Franz Rosenzweig on the Freedom of God (Wyndham Hall Press, 1987), By the Renewing of Your Minds (Oxford University Press, 1997), and God and the Art of Happiness (Wm.
 B. Eerdmans Publishing Company, 2010).
 Her edited works are Inquiring after God: Classic and Contemporary Readings (Blackwell, 2000), Same-Sex Relationships and the Nature of Marriage: A Theological Colloquy (Anglican Theological Review, 2011) and Austin Dogmatics of Paul M van Buren (Cascade Press, 2012).

 She was a member of the Theology Committee of the House of Bishops of the Episcopal Church 1998–2010 and a member of the Pursuit of Happiness Project at the Center for Law and Religion at Emory University sponsored by the John Templeton Foundation (2007–2010).
-She is a participant in the Theology of Joy project at the Yale Center for Faith and Culture sponsored by the John Templeton Foundation.
-She will act as senior advisor for theology and religious studies for “Prudential Psychology: Toward an Integrated Discipline” directed by Dan Habron St. Louis University and sponsored by the John Templeton Foundation (2016–2018).
+She participated in the Theology of Joy project at the Yale Center for Faith and Culture sponsored by the John Templeton Foundation.
+She is a senior advisor for theology and religious studies for “Prudential Psychology: Toward an Integrated Discipline” at St. Louis University sponsored by the John Templeton Foundation (2016–2018).

 Charry is past coeditor and editor of Theology Today (1997–2004) and has served on the editorial boards of the Scottish Journal of Theology, Pro Ecclesia and The Christian Century.
 Her current research undertakes a thorough reordering of the theological relationship between Judaism and Christianity on theological terms that seeks to end the enmity that has characterized their relationship since Christianity’s inception.
-A possible working title is Ending Enmity: Construing Friendship between Judaism and Christianity.
+A possible working title is For God’s Sake: Ending Jewish and Christian Enmity.